ma16/rpio/cc/Console/Device/Mcp3008/README.md

 $ ./rpio spi0 div 186
 ```
 These four commands do:
-* Enable GPIO pins 7..11 for SPI0, i.e. CE1, CE0, MISO, MOSI SCLK.
+* Enable GPIO pins 7..11 for SPI0, i.e. CE1, CE0, MISO, MOSI, SCLK.
 * Disable the read-enable-mode (which is active by default).
 * Set the DLEN register to a value greater than 1.
-Otherwise there will be gaps between octets; which wouldn't be a problem for the MCP3008 either but slightly reduce the transfer rate.
+Otherwise there will be gaps between octets; which wouldn't be a problem for the MCP3008 either, but slightly reduce the transfer rate.
 * Set SCLK pulse to 2.5e+8/186, which is about the maximum clock speed of 1.35 MHz for the MCP3008 at 3 volts.

 The default setup uses CE0 for the chip select signal.
 That can be changed: